Modify network configuration on an existing machine

 For MKE clusters that are part of MOSK infrastructure, the feature is not supported yet.

-Modification of network configuration of an existing machine requires a separate approval step from the Infrastructure Operator.
+Modification of network configuration on an existing machine requires a separate approval step from the Infrastructure Operator.
 This validation is required to prevent accidental cluster failures due to misconfiguration.

-2. Verify the statuses of the IpamHost objects that use the L2 template being updated:
+2. Verify the statuses of the IpamHost objects that use the objects updated in the previous step:

 Caution